 In 1996 Jim Humble claimed he observed chlorine dioxide’s effectiveness in treating malaria while on a mining expedition in South America.
 He claimed the bleaching agent was effective at eradicating a slew of conditions that included: Alzheimer’s, HIV/AIDs, cancer, high blood pressure, infections, arthritis, depression, erectile dysfunction, MRSA, and autism (this list goes on).
 Not unlike Trump’s recommendation of hydroxychloroquine, Humble treated anecdotal evidence as fact.

-One of Humble’s ‘bishops’, Kerri Riviera, took his claims and ran with them, telling parents of autistic children that MMS enemas would kill pathogens in the stomach that caused autism.
-Parents have bathed their children in the solution, and even given it to them as a drink.
-You might be asking yourself how these people weren’t immediately thrown in jail for child abuse.
+Kerri Riviera, who served as a bishop in Humble’s church, told parents of autistic children that MMS enemas would kill pathogens in the stomach that caused autism.
+Subsequently, parents have bathed their children in the solution.
+They even have given it to them as a drink.
+Naturally, you will be asking yourself why these people were not thrown in jail for child endangerment.
 For starters, they tied-up the issue with religious rights arguments.
-They also claimed that MMS was not the same as household bleach even though the active bleaching ingredients are the same.
+They also claimed that MMS was not the same as household bleach, even though the active bleaching ingredients are the same.

 Furthermore, parents have argued that MMS solution was used to bleach flour, which is true, but the quantities do not compare.
 Besides, people generally understand white flour to be unhealthy.
 MMS practitioners claim it is not dangerous because it does not contain sodium hypochlorite.
 This is not true, nor is there any truth to their unfounded claim that it can be used as a cure for almost every ailment known to man.
 It is alarming enough that parents are using MMS solution on their children.
 It is horrific that many parents are electing to use a low budget approach, using store shelf bleach rather than MMS.